hamzayassin/docs/docs/cs2/rcon.md

 This command sets how much money players are given at the beginning of a half.
 Default is 800.
 <br /> `fake_rcon mp_startmoney Amount`

+The maximum amount of rounds that the server will play before restarting.
+<br /> `fake_rcon mp_maxrounds Amount`

+This command, if set to 1, will make you automatically bunny hop by holding down the space bar.
+Default is disabled (1).
+<br /> `fake_rcon sv_autobunnyhopping <0 / 1>`

 **Password** <br />You can change or remove the password to join your server by leaving the value empty.
 <br /> `fake_rcon sv_password ""`